RajivJonnala/sw-challenge-spring-2025/README.md

 - Exports the aggregated data to a CSV file.

 ## Requirements
-- Python 3.x
+- Python 3.12.9

 ## Installation
-No special installation is required.
-Simply ensure you have Python installed and have your trade data stored in a directory.
+Ensure you have Python 3.12.9 and the packages namely, os, csv, datetime and re will be preinstalled.

 ## Usage
 ### 1. Prepare Your Data